+ At least 18 years of age

 Recent Graduates – Individuals who have graduated with an undergraduate or graduate degree from a U.S. accredited college or university within the past two years.

 + Evidence of successful graduation from a college or university (diploma or transcript showing graduation)

-+ Minimum 3.0 cumulative GPA on a 4.0 scale at last institution of higher learning
++ Minimum 3.0 GPA on a 4.0 scale (cumulative or most recent) at last institution of higher learning

 + Eligible within two years after graduation to apply for up to four terms with DEVELOP (which includes time spent serving in the DEVELOP Young Professionals Class)

 Early/Transitioning Career Professionals – Individuals transitioning to a new career field, who are pursuing further experience in the Earth sciences and remote sensing (including transitioning/recently transitioned veterans from the U.S. Armed Forces).

 + At least two years of work experience in a professional environment